sigstore/sig-public-good-operations/README.md

 We are a group of volunteer engineers from various companies collaborating to operate and maintain the Sigstore Public Good instance.

+The public good instance is becoming a crucial piece of infrastructure for the open source software ecosystem.
+Multiple package managers (such as npm) and high-profile projects (like Kubernetes) use this infrastructure to produce signed builds for distribution worldwide.

 ## Projects

 The sig-ops group primarily focuses on running the public good infrastructure.
-While not the primary focus, our work overlaps with the following projects:
+While not the primary focus, our work utilizes or overlaps with the following projects:

 - [helm-charts](https://github.com/sigstore/helm-charts)
 - [scaffolding](https://github.com/sigstore/scaffolding)